Education and training

 UKRIO recognised early on that the knowledge generated by our unique role in the UK research community was too valuable to be kept within our organisation.
 While the appeals for our help and our response must remain confidential, we share the issues and solutions identified in our advisory work through our other activities.
 We regularly work with research organisations to deliver training on research integrity or to help them establish their own, in-house programmes.

 We provide advice and support in developing and delivering training on issues of research integrity, from education about the responsible conduct of research to instruction for senior managers in the process of investigating allegations of research misconduct.
-UKRIO staff and members of our Register of Advisers are available to deliver both standalone sessions and training which can be integrated into existing staff or student development programmes.
+UKRIO staff and members of our Advisory Community are available to deliver both standalone sessions and training which can be integrated into existing staff or student development programmes.

 Sessions are designed to share good practice in the conduct of research and pass on the lessons that UKRIO has learnt through its advice and guidance services.
 The focus is on raising awareness of research integrity, providing practical and useful support on how to avoid or address common issues, and using illustrative case studies to demonstrate how situations can arise and be resolved.
 Our training sessions also provide a forum for delegates to relate their own experiences in confidence, consider how research integrity is best supported in different contexts and seek advice on difficult issues.